DfX-NYUAD/GlitchFHE/Software-Experiments/README.md

 We perform GlitchFHE

-- on the BFV implementation of cryptonets - an image classification accelerator implementated in Microsoft SEAL-3.7.2 (https://github.com/microsoft/SEAL/tree/3.7.2).
+- on the BFV implementation of cryptonets, an image classification accelerator implemented in Microsoft SEAL-3.7.2 (https://github.com/microsoft/SEAL/tree/3.7.2).
 We have modified this implementation by using  https://github.com/momalab/furbo
 - on the CKKS implementation of cryptonets.
 We have modified the BFV-based cryptonets implementation from https://github.com/momalab/furbo to obtain this implementation